-This recipes’ inspiration was to make a distinctive and wholesome, easy dessert.
-This poped up banana doughnut is an ayurvedic remedy my master wrote to cure white leprosy with banana fried in ghee.
-The rest of the recipe is fun.
-Peel the banana, pop it on a skillet, slightly sizzle it with coconut butter for just 30 seconds on high heat, transfer to a serving plate, and sprinkle some coconut and for you, chocolate lover, throw indices or nib.
-For chocolate substitutes, most natural food stores have carob nibs or dices.
+My inspiration to make the Banana Chocolate Doughnut recipe is to create a distinctive and wholesome yet easy dessert.
+This banana doughnut is based on an ayurvedic remedy my master created to cure white leprosy with banana fried in ghee.
+The rest of the recipe is purely for fun.
+To make this, all you need to do is peel the banana, pop it on a skillet, slightly sizzle it with coconut butter for just 30 seconds on high heat, and serve sprinkled with coconut for, chocolate lovers, throw in little small half balls cacao of or cocoa nibs.
+If you need a chocolate substitute, most natural food stores have carob nibs or half balls.
 Enjoy

 Banana is the fourth largest food crop in the world.
-In South America, Asian countries, Africa, local people make this wholesome fruit into powders for baking, porridge desserts, a savory dish, etc. When we pick up a fruit, we usually buy it based on how it looks; as shoppers, we purchase our fruits first with our senses of sights, touch, and smell of the fruits and vegetables with no flaw or blemishes.
-In developed countries, people do not accept blemishes, black-brown spots on the skin of bananas.
-Usually, an entirely edible banana in boxes goes into dump containers in many European city supermarkets.
-Very sad indeed to imagine all the potential banana chocolate doughnuts gone to waste.
+In South America, Asia, and Africa, local people make this wholesome fruit into powders for baking, porridge desserts, savory dishes, etc. When we pick up a fruit, we usually buy it based on how it looks; as shoppers, we purchase our fruits first with our sense of sight, touch, and smell and we look for fruits and vegetables with no flaws or blemishes.
+In developed countries, people do not accept blemishes or black-brown spots on the skin of bananas.
+Often, boxes of entirely edible bananas go into dump containers in many European supermarkets.
+It is very sad indeed to imagine all the potential banana chocolate doughnuts gone to waste.

-When the surface of bananas’ skin gets spots, the fruit inside becomes sweeter and nutritious.
-In southern India, dark skins are used in ayurvedic remedies.
-They are dried in the sun and made into powder for use as medicine for various diseases.
-Most people in northern Europe throw them away.
-In Asia, Africa, and South America, people usually eat ripe bananas as much more nutritious and healthier.
+When the surface of bananas’ skin gets spots, the fruit inside becomes sweeter and more nutritious.
+While most people in northern Europe throw them away, in southern India, dark banana skins are used in ayurvedic remedies.
+They are dried in the sun and made into a powder to be used as medicine for various diseases.
+In Asia, Africa, and South America, people usually eat ripe bananas as they are considered to be much more nutritious and healthier.
 The darker it gets, the sweeter it is.
 Their varieties are immense and colorful.
-My favorite is called the golden baby bananas as they are wonderfully sweet.
+My favorite variety of bananas is the golden baby bananas as they are wonderfully sweet.

-According to Japanese Scientific Research, fully ripe banana with dark patches on yellow skin produces a substance called TNF (Tumor Necrosis Factor) which can combat abnormal cells.
+According to Japanese Scientific Research, a fully ripe banana with dark patches on yellow skin produces a substance called TNF (Tumor Necrosis Factor) which can combat abnormal cells.
 The darker patches it has, the higher its immunity enhancement will be.
 Hence, the riper the banana, the better the anti-necrosis properties.
-Yellow skin bananas with dark spots are eight times more effective in enhancing the proper conditions of white blood cells than green skin versions.
+Yellow-skinned bananas with dark spots are eight times more effective in enhancing the proper conditions of white blood cells than green-skinned varieties.

 Banana Chocolate Doughnut